xaur/writings/201808xx-decred-for-custody-providers.md

 ## Voting rights and rewards

 Holding Decred grants voting rights that allow holders to influence how the network evolves technically, and in the near future how the project fund is spent.
-This requires holders to educate themselves and participate, but in return they receive ~13% annual DCR rewards.
+This requires holders to educate themselves and participate, but in return they currently receive ~14% annual DCR rewards.
 The number is approximate as of writing and is trending down, but annually 5-10% is expected even 2 years from now.
 The rewards mitigate supply inflation to a degree, unlike pure Proof of Work coins where all inflation goes to miners.

 To maximize participation and rewards users need to re-deposit chunks of DCR every 30 days on average.
 Each chunk is worth $4,500 as of writing.
 Large holdings result in many chunks that require re-depositing every day.
 To save from routine, users have a choice: either leave voting wallet running 24/7 for max rewards, or re-deposit manually on occasions.
 The latter removes the need to maintain an always running computer and increases security, at the cost of some rewards.